Mamadou N'Diaye (basketball, born 1993)

 N'Diaye, a center, was named Big West Conference Defensive Player of the Year after the 2013–14 NCAA Division I men's basketball season and earned all-conference honorable mention accolades as well.
-He is considered a talented shot-blocker.
+He was considered a talented shot-blocker.
+N'Diaye played professionally for Fuerza Regia de Monterrey and Correcaminos UAT Victoria of the Liga Nacional de Baloncesto Profesional (LNBP).
+He is also one of the tallest living humans.

 Early life

 N'Diaye was born in Dakar, Senegal.
-He has an older brother.
+He had an older brother.
 He grew up playing soccer and did not seriously begin playing basketball at a young age.
 In 2010, Amadou Koundoul, who was the assistant coach for the UC Irvine Anteaters men's basketball team at the time, saw N'Diaye participate in a pick-up game in a gymnasium at Dakar.
 He asked him to travel to the United States, and N'Diaye accepted the offer.
 He arrived in the US without knowing how to speak English.
 In the new country, he initially had trouble with speaking English and often needed things to be translated to French.

 After experiencing headaches upon his arrival to the U.S., N'Diaye saw a doctor and it was discovered that he was suffering from a golf ball-sized tumor in his pituitary gland, which had caused gigantism and was threatening his vision.
 Afterwards, he recalled the moment, "For me, it wasn’t a big deal because I didn’t know what a tumor was.
 Once I found out, it was tough to hear I had one."
 The condition was treated in the Hoag Memorial Hospital following several charitable donations from around the area.
 A married couple who lived in Huntington Beach, California, a city close to N'Diaye's future school, offered to become his guardians to ease his commute for medical treatments.